storj/docs/app/node/commercial-node/dashboard/page.md

 ## Metrics

-Storage nodes have a Prometheus metrics endpoint that can be scraped periodically Prometheus for better insight to the health of your network.
+Storage nodes have a Prometheus metrics endpoint that can be scraped periodically for better insight on the health of your network.

 To enable the endpoint set the `STORJ_DEBUG_ADDR` or `--debug.addr` flag for each Storage node (incrementing the port by 1 if multiple nodes are on the same machine).